-The candidate should be involved in one research project, which should preferably be prospective.
+The candidate should be involved in two research project, one of which which should preferably be prospective.

-- Each candidate will be allotted a mentor/guide by the Head of department in - consultation with the faculty members in the initial 3 months. - The areas of project work should be decided in discussion with these mentors, and the research project should be presented in the departmental research meeting at the end of 3 months of joining the training period - The candidate should get his thesis approved by the technical advisory committee and the institute ethics committee before commencing his work

-• Departmental thesis committee meetings held every 3 month will evaluate the progress of the thesis of the candidate.
-Each candidate will have his turn for thesis presentation by rotation

-- The completed thesis should be ready for submission at 30 months of residency. - The research projects should have been published or publishable in peer reviewed journals at this point of training period. - Additional credits will be awarded to residents who involve in peer reviewed projects funded by institute/external funding agencies
+- Each candidate will be allotted a mentor/ guide by the Head of department in consultation with the faculty members in the initial 3months. - The areas of project work should be decided in discussion with these mentors, and the research project should be presented in the departmental research meeting at the end of 3 months of joining the training period - The candidate should get his thesis approved by the technical advisory committee and the institute ethics committee before commencing his work - Departmental thesis committee meetings held every 3 month will evaluate the progress of the thesis of the candidate.
+Each candidate will have his turn for thesis presentation by rotation - The completed research work should be presented at completion of six months before completion of residency. - The research projects should have been published or publishable in peer reviewed journals at this point of training period. - Additional credits will be awarded to residents who involve in peer reviewed projects funded by institute/external funding agencies